spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/offloading-tutorial/offloading-gameplay-changes.md

 ### Conclusion

-Offloading enables you to scale your CPU heavy tasks by offloading them to other worker types without having to worry about the challenges involved with migrating entities across worker boundaries.
+By using offloading, you can scale your CPU heavy tasks by splitting them to run on instances of different server-workers.
+You don’t need to worry about the challenges involved with migrating entities across worker boundaries.

-Offloading does introduce a set of constraints to be mindful of, however, when set up correctly it will offer you significant scaling opportunities.
+Meanwhile, offloading introduces a set of constraints that you need to take care of.
+When you set up your feature using offloading properly, you can have significant scaling opportunities.

 <br/>------------<br/>
 _2019-07-26 Page added as draft_